cmark0v/linux_hax/linuxhax.rst

 - ``~/.bashrc`` - if you use bash, this is a place you can add commands that run on login. such as adding things to your $PATH
 - ``~/.bash_history`` - hitory of commands in bash, some cap length by default, grep this to find stuff you did and need th command for
 - ``~/.profile`` - tis is like .bashrc but not specific to bash. on many systems, mac OSX and i believe other BSD. defintiely check if you are not using bash
-- ``~/.local/`` - hs a root filesystem mirror structure that user installed things (like pip packages) can sit in. like a personal /usr/local. pip user installed stuff gos here
+- ``~/.local/`` - hs a root filesystem mirror structure that user installed things (like pip packages) can sit in. like a personal /usr/local. pip user installed stuff goes here, for example
 - ``~/.config/`` - it is now considered best practice for packages to put their user config files in here rather than randomly as a hidden file or folder in ~

+vim
+===

+the interface style is called "a modal editor" this refers to the central characteristic of the user experience revolving around various "modes" that are specialized for different purposes.
+The main ones are *default*, *INSERT*, *VISUAL*. the first is the one you are in when you open it, and is good for moving around, viewing, etc. the second, *INSERT*, is the one you are using when you are editing, "like a normal editor", the third *VISUAL*, you enter by pressing v in default, and is good for selecting text characterwise and linewise to isolate operations to (delete blocks of text, copy paste, search replace on just selection).

+- ``i`` - enter insert mode
+- ``v`` - enter visual mode
+- ``[esc]`` - enter normal/default mode
+- ``:w <file>`` - write, optionally to alternate file
+- ``:r <file>`` - read file into buffer you are editing
+- ``:r! <command>`` - spit output of command into buffer you are editing
+- ``:wq`` - write and quit
+- ``:q!`` - quit right now and dont ask about saving
+- ``d`` - delete, ``dd`` deletes line, many other subcommands/variations ``di(`` deletes inside the parenthese you are in, works with every kind.
+- ``y`` - "yank" copy to vim clipboard(not the system one) works the same as ``d`` which is not delete but more accurately a cut command
+- ``p`` - paste things from the vim buffer(s) you filled with the above two commands
+- ``:help <command>`` - get the help
+- ``=`` - format, default code formatter, for C code i think

 user ssh config
 ===============

-``~/.ssh/config`` This is an import config file, sometimes it is absolutely necessarry if you are using scp and other ssh based utilities like git that sometimes do not have the ability to take the more advanced arguments you may need to give them, in the case of having multile users at the same host with multiple keys and things like this
+``~/.ssh/config`` This is an import config file, sometimes it is absolutely necessarry if you are using scp and other ssh based utilities like git that sometimes do not have the ability to take the more advanced arguments you may need to give them, in the case of having multile users at the same host with multiple keys and things like this. see ``man ssh_config``

 >>>
 Host bob
   HostName bob.com
   User userb
+  Port 222
   IdentityFile ~/.ssh/id_rsa_bob

 this enables you to simply ``ssh bob``, and tab to complete works on this alias for te host. ``HostName`` is a misleading label, as it is the actual network address, dns or ip, and the aliasd you are giving it which will follow this setup every time is the first line in each entry ``Host``. these aliases carry over to git commands and scp, etc